-The Australia–India economic relationship has grown steadily in recent years.
-Australia's strength in exporting primary products, particularly minerals and fuels, as well as services like education, positions us well to supply growing Indian industrial and consumer demand.
+The Australia–India economic relationship has grown significantly in recent years.
+Australia's strength in exporting primary products, particularly minerals and energy, as well as services such as education, positions us well to supply growing Indian industrial and consumer demand.

 There are still major barriers to trade with India, despite recent reforms.
 The IMF has highlighted the importance of continued tariff reduction and the lowering of administrative barriers to trade.
 Indian tariff rates and trade barriers more generally remain among the highest in the world.
 In addition to tariffs, India imposes various duties, such as safeguard and anti-dumping duties, and non-tariff restrictions such as import bans and standards or certification agreements.

 Two-way goods and services trade between Australia and India totalled $14.8 billion in 2013-14.
 Major Australian exports to India in 2013-14 included coal ($5 billion), education-related travel ($1.5 billion) and copper ore and concentrates ($943 million).
 Major Australian imports from India in 2013-14 were personal travel services ($676 million), business services ($376 million), passenger motor vehicles ($234 million); pearls and gems ($224 million) and medicaments ($197 million).

 In 2013-14 Australia's goods exports to India totalled $8.4 billion, or 3.1 per cent of total goods exports, making India our fifth largest goods export market.
 Total goods imports equalled $2.9 billion.
 Australia exported $2.1 billion in services to India in 2013-14, primarily in education-related travel services and other personal travel.
 Australia imported $1.5 billion in Indian services.